healthchecks/healthchecks/templates/docs/configuring_prometheus.md

 Notice how we split up the URL and paste in the scheme, domain, and path separately.

-Reload Prometheus and your changes should be live, coming in under the `hc_` prefix.
+Reload Prometheus, and your changes should be live, coming in under the `hc_` prefix.